SebastianG77/custom-json/README.md

 ### Parse a JSON String

-To validate a JSON string you can run the module as described in the following example:
+Run `customized-json` as shown in the following example to parse a JSON string:

 ```javascript
 const customizedJSON = require('customized-json')